kblok/ttsync/README.md

 4. The Mapping

 ### Trello configuration ###
-The following data is needed to configure the trello API consumer
+The following data is needed to configure the Trello API consumer

-1. **key and token**: Go to the [trello module help](https://github.com/GraemeF/trello "trello module help") if you need more informatión about how to get this data.
+1. **key and token**: Go to the [Trello module help](https://github.com/GraemeF/trello "Trello module help") if you need more information about how to get this data.
 2. **boardId**: A board's URL has the boardId in it.
-3. **callbackUrl**: An URL with which TTSync will create [webhooks in Trello](https://trello.com/docs/gettingstarted/webhooks.html "webhooks in trello").
+3. **callbackUrl**: An URL which TTSync will use create [webhooks in Trello](https://trello.com/docs/gettingstarted/webhooks.html "webhooks in Trello").
 4. **localCallbackUrlPort**: Port number for the webhook listener.